Jens Christian Bay: Biography

 Bay was recognized as an authority on many subjects, including rare books, but was particularly interested in botany, English literature, and the history of the American Midwest.
 He was a long-time friend of Young E. Allison, an author and newspaper editor of Louisville, Kentucky.
 Bay and Allison shared a variety of interests, including the history of Kentucky, Stephen Foster, James Whitcomb Riley, Robert Louis Stevenson, and Charles Dickens.
-Bay was also interested in the literature of his native Denmark, and was knighted by King Frederick IX in 1947.
+Bay was also interested in the literature of his native Denmark, and was knighted by King Frederik IX in 1947.